datatrans/docs.pci-proxy.com/README.md

-# Welcome
+# Welcome to PCI Proxy

-This site aims to be a comprehensive guide to PCI Proxy.
-You will learn how to integrate the PCI Proxy.
+Here you will find information on how to integrate with and use the PCI Proxy.
+We have tried to make this documentation user-friendly and example-filled, but please drop us a line if you see room for improvement.

-## What is PCI Proxy?
+## Overview

-PCI Proxy is an API toolbox that allows you to instantly reduce your PCI scope.
+PCI Proxy is a tokenization service that allows you to reduce your PCI scope.

 Our webservice API securely **extracts credit cards out of XML/SOAP calls. ** Your XML/SOAP requests and responses remain unchanged. *For instance, you receive XML reservation data from [Booking.com](http://www.booking.com/) that contain credit cards.*